By Audrey Dewjee

 Day trip to the seaside Keith, Allan and two friends

 Alford Gardner, an ex-RAF man and another founder member of the Caribbean Cricket Club, found Charlie a job with the company where he was already employed as a mechanic.
 Satisfied with Alford’s work, his bosses asked him if he had any friends he could recommend.
 Alford suggested Charlie Dawkins and another ex-RAF man, Herbert Alexander “Johnny” Johnson, and both were taken on as welders earning 2/6 (two shillings and sixpence = 25p) per hour.
-Alford also found work with the firm for fourth ex-airman, Freddie Williams, who was also a mechanic.
+Alford also found work with the firm for a fourth ex-airman, Freddie Williams, who was also a mechanic.
 Their job was to strip engines out of tanks and recycle the oil pumps so they could be sent to Kuwait for use by Shell Oil.
 The work only lasted for a year because they ran out of tanks.
 Charlie then found a job with Fairburn Lawson.

 After a number of years at Fairburn Lawson, Charlie moved to Taylor Rustless Stainless Steel Fittings Company on Whitehall Road, where he continued to use his welding skills.
 Charlie was able to take two lengthy holidays back home in Jamaica, on the same trips visiting other family members in the United States.
 His first month-long trip was in 1964.